maikeleckelboom/seqlok-lab/packages/core/docs/architecture/01-seqlok-goals-and-non-goals.md

 - A **deterministic memory plan** (planes, offsets, element counts)
 - Clear TS types for controller and processor bindings
 - Slots for seqlock counters in control planes
-- A plan that can be reproduced identically in another agent from a compact "handoff"
+- A plan that can be reproduced identically in another agent from a compact handoff

 There is: